Skip to main content

 Materials and Methods

-A single-site comparative study was conducted evaluating a total of 2,812 prostate biopsy cores.
+A single-site comparative study evaluated 2,812 prostate biopsy cores across two processing protocols.

-• Control Group (n=1,627): Specimens were collected via traditional core needle biopsy and placed into formalin bottles for transport, followed by unconstrained placement in standard cassettes.
+Control Group (n = 1,627): Specimens were collected via standard core needle biopsy, placed into formalin bottles for transport, and subsequently arranged in standard cassettes without positional constraint.

-• Experimental Group (n=1,185): Specimens were collected and immediately placed into the dedicated lanes of the Lumea BxBoard.
-Upon arrival at the laboratory, these specimens were transitioned into the BxChip, a tissue-mimetic matrix, for standardized processing.
+Experimental Group (n = 1,185): Specimens were collected and immediately placed into the dedicated lanes of the BxBoard®.
+Upon laboratory receipt, specimens were transitioned into the BxChip®, a tissue-mimetic matrix, for standardized processing.

-• Tortuosity Index: Calculated as the ratio of the curvilinear length of the tissue to the straight-line distance between the two most distant points of the core.
+Fragmentation Rate was defined as the mean number of discrete tissue breakpoints per core, identified during grossing and confirmed by digital slide review.
+Tortuosity Index was calculated as the ratio of the curvilinear length of the tissue to the straight-line distance between the two most distant endpoints of the core.

-• Statistical Analysis: Fragmentation rates for the standard and Lumea workflows were compared using Poisson generalized estimating equations (GEE) with an exchangeable case-level correlation structure.
-Tortuosity was compared using Mann-Whitney U test.
+Fragmentation rates were compared using Poisson generalized estimating equations (GEE) with an exchangeable case-level correlation structure.
+Tortuosity was compared using the Mann-Whitney U test.

 Results

-The implementation of the Lumea workflow resulted in a statistically significant improvement across all primary stability metrics (see Table 1).
-The mean fragmentation rate decreased from 2.0 breakpoints in the control group to 1.3 in the experimental group, representing a 35% reduction in breakage.
+Implementation of the Lumea workflow produced statistically significant improvements across all primary stability metrics (Table 1).
+Mean fragmentation decreased from 2.0 breakpoints per core in the control group to 1.3 in the experimental group, a 35% reduction.
+Tortuosity was similarly attenuated, with the median index falling from 1.07 (IQR 1.04–1.14) to 1.02 (IQR 1.02–1.03).

 Table 1: Comparison of Specimen Stability Metrics: Traditional vs. Lumea